Payment options and assistance

 A large number of our TAFE NSW vocational and higher education courses are eligible for loans and we have a range of options to help you pay for your course.

-You may be eligible to access an interest-free loan under VET FEE-HELP if you are enrolling in select Certificate IV, Diploma, Advanced Diploma or Vocational Graduate Certificate qualifications, or FEE-HELP if you are enrolling in a Higher Education program (Associate or Bachelor degree).
-Students only need to repay the loan when they reach a defined income level ($53,345 per year in the 2014-2015 income year).
+You may be eligible to access a Commonwealth loan under VET Student Loans if you are enrolling in Diploma, Advanced Diploma or Vocational Graduate Certificate qualifications, or FEE-HELP if you are enrolling in a Higher Education program (Associate or Bachelor degree).
+Students need to repay the loan when they reach a defined income level ($54,869 per year in the 2016-2017 income year).

 You can find more detailed information on payment options and assistance in this section or contact us for individual help.